A white theme, so what ?

 All of this to say that light themes still have their place, whenever it's on a projector when we present a correction of an exercise in class or even on monitors we don't want to crank up the brightness.

 The people who come to cry or meanly troll on the form instead of the content, when someone presents something on a light background, you should think a little further than the end of your nose and consider the environment where the person is in.
-You can also shut your keyboard1, it also works wonders.
+You can also not say anything, it also works wonders.